Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

         It is recommended to prefer those over instantiating this class directly, as they generally provide a simpler interface.

+    :param list[Variable] columns: variables to use as columns in the data grid.
+        These must be from `table` or from one of its ancestor tables.
     :param Clause selection: base selection to apply to the data grid.
         The table of this selection must be a 'related' table – either an ancestor or descendant.
-    :param Table table: resolve table of the data grid
+    :param Table table: resolve table of the data grid.
+        Each row of the data grid will correspond to a record from this table.
-    :param int max_rows: maximum number of records to return *(default is 1000)*
+    :param int max_rows: maximum number of records to return *(default is 1000)*.
-    :param Session session: current Apteco API session
+    :param Session session: current Apteco API session.

-    At least one of :attr:`selection` or :attr:`table` must be given:
+    At least one of `selection` or `table` must be given:

-        * If only :attr:`selection` is given,
-          then :attr:`table` will be set to the resolve table of the selection.
+        * If only `selection` is given, then `table` will be set to the resolve table of the selection.
-        * If both are given and the resolve table of :attr:`selection` isn't :attr:`table`,
-    :param list[Variable] columns: variables to use as columns in the data grid.
-        These must be from `table` or from one of its ancestor tables. then the records returned in the data grid are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.
+        * If both are given and the resolve table of `selection` isn't `table`, then the records returned in the data grid are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.
           This matches the behaviour when applying an underlying selection to a data grid in the FastStats application.
-          The mapping described here happens in the FastStats data engine and does not change the :attr:`selection` on the :class:`DataGrid`.
+          The mapping described here happens in the FastStats data engine and does not change the `selection` on the :class:`DataGrid`.

 .. tip::
     The following two data grids are equivalent::